ActianCorp/actian_tableau_connector/actian_odbc/README.md

 Install ODBC Driver from [ESD](https://esd.actian.com/product/Avalanche/Client_Runtime)

 NOTE Tableau Desktop is a 64-bit product, it requires a 64-Bit ODBC Driver client installation.

+### Obtain Connector

+Download taco from files https://github.com/ActianCorp/actian_tableau_connector/releases/ and copy into:

+  * For Microsoft Windows `"%USERPROFILE%\Documents\My Tableau Repository\Connectors"`

+### Launch Tableau

+Launch Tableau:
+ * Choose "Connect To a Server"
+ * Click "More..."
+ * Select "Actian ODBC by Actian"
+ * Fill in "Server" and other fields, using information from your DBA